Maximum Residue Levels Are Important

 “We had harmonized MRLs for benzovindiflupyr, the active ingredient in Elatus, in most of the U.S. potato export markets, except Taiwan,” Irrig says.
 “This is an example of the complexity of MRLs: Potato growers often decide to use a product or not based on whether MRLs exist in all export markets.
 The lack of an MRL in Taiwan was keeping an excellent product from being used.”

-In September of this year, Taiwan officially proposed an MRL of 0.02 ppm [parts per million] for benzovindiflupyr, the same as the U.S. MRL.
+On January 28, 2019, the MRL of 0.02 ppm [parts per million] was officially established in Taiwan for benzovindiflupyr, the same as the U.S. MRL.

 “At Syngenta, we understand the desire to have MRLs established all around the world when we introduce a product.”

-“Taiwan is likely to officially establish this MRL by the end of this year, in time for the next potato growing season,” Irrig says.
-“This is huge news; we are now able to offer a great product to potato growers for the control of Rhizoctonia or black dot and silver scurf.”
+“This is huge news,” Irrig says.
+"We are now able to offer a great product to potato growers for the control of Rhizoctonia or black dot and silver scurf.”

 Elatus also has a Section 2(ee) label for Verticillium wilt, which no other fungicide in the potato market has.
 A 2(ee) provision allows growers to use pesticides under certain limited conditions that are not specified on the label.